code34/armago_x64/README.md

 This template extension complete those jobs:
 - receive ARMA input
-- write it into a file into ARMA directory
+- by default, return an asynchrone result through "ExtensionCallback" of arma handler
-- return a result to ARMA
+- or return a synchrone result throught callExtension arma function (if extensionCallbackFnc is unset)

 ## Requirements & Build